-Amazon Elastic Compute Cloud Microsoft Windows Guide Upgrading PV Drivers on Your Windows Server 2008 and 2008 R2 Instances
+Upgrading PV Drivers on Your Windows Server 2008 and 2008 R2 Instances

-- a.
+- 7. Check that the instance has rebooted and is ready to be used. - a.
 Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/. - b.
 On the Instances page, right-click your instance and select Get System Log. - c.
 The upgrade operations should have restarted the server 3 or 4 times.
 You can see this in the log file by the number of times Windows is Ready to use is displayed.